COVID-19 — Where Do Laundromats Go From Here?

 - It is also another way to generate business and build long-term customer relationships during a time when people may be hesitant or unable to visit in-person.

-- Many businesses are offering curbside pickup, delivery, and other contactless options.
+- Many businesses continue to offer curbside pickup, delivery, and other contactless options.
 With this trend and change in consumer behavior, it’s almost expected.

-Overall, adding or expanding these minimal contact services can serve you well as we continue to navigate the coming months and uncertainty of this pandemic.
-Plus, they’re convenient services that will continue to work in your business model after COVID-19 risks are mitigated.
+Overall, adding or expanding these minimal contact services can serve you well as we continue to emerge from the uncertainty of this pandemic.
+Plus, they’re convenient services that will continue to work in your business model after long after COVID-19 ceases to be a threat.

 4. New locations & improved rates